hasithajayamaha/snowdroughtindex-main/docs/roadmap.md

 - Emerging research directions in snow drought science
 - Technological advancements in scientific computing
 - Available resources and funding

+### Encouraging Community Input

+To ensure the roadmap reflects the needs of our diverse user base, we encourage specific feedback on the following:
+- Prioritization of features and improvements based on user impact and scientific value.
+- Suggestions for additional data sources or formats to support in `data_preparation.py`.
+- Ideas for visualization enhancements or specific interactive tools in `sswei_class.py` and `drought_analysis.py`.
+- Requirements for real-time monitoring or operational use cases to guide API integrations.

+Feedback can be submitted via GitHub issues labeled "roadmap-feedback" or through discussions on the user forum once established.

 ## How to Contribute